 Kidman went on to achieve wide recognition with leading roles in the romantic drama ‘Far and Away’ in 1992, the superhero film ‘Batman Forever’ in 1995, the crime comedy-drama ‘To Die For’ in 1995, for which she won a Golden Globe Award, and the erotic thriller ‘Eyes Wide Shut’ in 1999.
 She received two consecutive Academy Award for Best Actress nominations for playing a courtesan in the musical ‘Moulin Rouge!’ in 2001 and the writer Virginia Woolf in the drama film ‘The Hours’ in 2002; she won the award for the latter, and received Golden Globes for both films.

 Kidman returned to television in 2017 with an acclaimed performance as a victim of domestic abuse in the HBO series ‘Big Little Lies’, for which she won a Primetime Emmy Award for Outstanding Lead Actress.
 In 2018, she received praise for her performances in the drama films ‘Destroyer’ and ‘Boy Erased’ and played Queen Atlanna in the superhero film ‘Aquaman’.
 At this point, the question that might be circling your mind is what is the next Nicole Kidman movie or tv show?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming Nicole Kidman films scheduled to release in 2019 and thereafter.
-We can only hope that the latest Nicole Kidman movies would be as good as some of her recent ones.
+Here’s the list of upcoming Nicole Kidman films and tv shows scheduled to release in 2019 and 2020 We can only hope that these latest Nicole Kidman movies would be as good as some of her recent ones.